oliverjakobs/oliverjakobs.github.io/_drafts/generator-part1.md

 after the to-be-called function are placed infront of the argument of the enum element.

 >   A possibly useful upgrade would be a way to specify which argument of an enum element is needed in what order.
-    This would allow to hove multiple generate calls for one enum.
+    This would allow to have multiple generate calls for one enum.

 To fully understand how the _generate_ keyword works, let's just take a look at what the output for our example looks: